 Your future checkups

 Treating your fibroids is likely to relieve your symptoms.
-But your health care provider will want to check your progress.
-Ask your health care provider about any additional follow-up visits you might need.
+But your healthcare provider will want to check your progress.
+Ask your provider about any other follow-up visits you might need.